jehovahsays/manual/README.md

 <br>
 fix what you find was incorrect.<br>
 if you know how to fix it just fix it.<br>
-if file exsist php api rest shows link to file.<br>
+if file exsist php api shows link to file.<br>
 if file does not exist php api rest creates the file and link.<br>
 i removed text to speech from the website.<br>
 i added a delete button at bottom of every page a user creates.<br>